Coronavirus and the flu: What's similar, what's different

 COVID-19 is described as the "novel" coronavirus for a reason.

-“As COVID-19 is a newly identified pathogen, there is no known pre-existing immunity in humans,” according to a report from the WHO's mission to China, where the virus originated.
+“As COVID-19 is a newly identified pathogen, there is no known preexisting immunity in humans,” according to a report from the WHO's mission last month to China, where the virus originated.
 “Based on the epidemiologic characteristics observed so far in China, everyone is assumed to be susceptible, although there may be risk factors increasing susceptibility to infection.”

 Nevertheless, even amid a coronavirus pandemic, you should still get your flu shot.
 Besides protecting yourself and others, you’ll reduce the drain on the health care system as it devotes resources to treating coronavirus.